Victory Park – Things to do with the Family

 Overall, Victory Park is an excellent destination for families looking for a fun and diverse range of activities.
 Whether you’re interested in sports, museums, or great food, there’s something for everyone in this vibrant and exciting part of Dallas.

 About Victory Park

 Victory Park is a relatively new master-planned development in Dallas that I didn’t know very well.
 It’s worth adding it to the list of things to do in Dallas.

 A few years ago, real estate developers devised a plan to build a neighborhood from scratch.
 This plan encompassed premium apartment buildings, offices, hotels, and shops.
 The heart of the development was the American Airlines Center, home of the Dallas Mavericks and the Dallas Stars, and a concert venue.

-The original project did not come to fruition.
+The original project, except for the American Airlines Center, did not come to fruition.
 It became a big sports and concert venue.
-Another real estate company came along and took over the project, and gave the area a new lease on life.
+Another real estate company came along and took over the project and gave the area a new lease on life.

 Things to do in Victory Park

 Stroll around!
 Walk up North Houston Street and down Victory Park Lane.
 Enjoy the only green area.
 Take your picture outside the American Airlines Center.
 Rent electric scooters for $1/hour.

 House of Blues has a venue in Dallas.
 There are concerts almost every day.
 Local, national, and international bands play all kinds of music, from jazz to blues to hip-hop.
 Sundays are different.
 They serve brunch to the beat of live Gospel music.
 I’ve never eaten at a restaurant but have used the bar(s) before and during concerts.